Armour/CMPT464/Assignment 1/README.md

     - init_shader.h -- Used to read shader
     - smf_parser.h -- Used to import and export smf file
     - winged_edge.h -- Declare winged edge data structure
+    - **subdivision.h** -- Uesd to do the loop and butterfly subdivision
     - glm -- OpenGL math library

 - mesh -- the mesh data folder